shsui5379/Linguabot/server/docs/database/ChatDatabase.md

 - the id of the User it belongs to: foreign key connecting from User
 - language that the Chat is in
 - nickname to title the chat
+- timestamp in unix time in case we need to sort

 # Exported functions
 - async createChat(userId: string, chatId, nickname: string, language: Language): Chat